FirstService (FSV) to Release Quarterly Earnings on Tuesday

-FirstService (TSE:FSV – Get Free Report) (NASDAQ:FSV) is scheduled to be issuing its quarterly earnings data before the market opens on Tuesday, February 6th.
-Analysts expect the company to announce earnings of C$1.51 per share for the quarter.
+FirstService (NASDAQ:FSV – Get Free Report) (TSE:FSV) will announce its earnings results before the market opens on Tuesday, February 6th.
+Analysts expect the company to announce earnings of $1.08 per share for the quarter.
+Individual interested in participating in the company’s earnings conference call can do so using this link.

-The company also recently declared a quarterly dividend, which was paid on Friday, January 5th.
-Stockholders of record on Friday, December 29th were issued a $0.312 dividend.
-This represents a $1.25 dividend on an annualized basis and a dividend yield of 0.54%.
-This is an increase from FirstService’s previous quarterly dividend of $0.30.
+The firm also recently declared a quarterly dividend, which was paid on Friday, January 5th.
+Shareholders of record on Friday, December 29th were given a $0.225 dividend.
+This represents a $0.90 annualized dividend and a yield of 0.53%.
 The ex-dividend date was Thursday, December 28th.
-FirstService’s dividend payout ratio is presently 30.15%.
+FirstService’s dividend payout ratio (DPR) is presently 30.41%.

 FirstService Corporation, together with its subsidiaries, provides residential property management and other essential property services to residential and commercial customers in the United States and Canada.
 The company operates in two segments, FirstService Residential and FirstService Brands.
 The FirstService Residential segment offers property management services for private residential communities, such as condominiums, co-operatives, homeowner associations, master-planned communities, active adult and lifestyle communities, and various other residential developments.